vizzuhq/ipyvizzu-story/docs/docs/environments.md

 ## Panel

-In Panel environment, ipyvizzu-story can display and export the created html code.
+In Panel environment, ipyvizzu-story can display and export the created story.

 ```python
 from ipyvizzu import Data, Config